openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Server-provided nonces are an effective means for further reducing the chances for successful key proof replay by an attacker.
 A Wallet can keep using a certain nonce until the Credential Issuer provides a fresh nonce.
 This way the Credential Issuer determines how often a certain nonce can be used.
 Servers MUST have a clear policy whether the same key proof can be presented multiple times and for how long, or whether each Credential Request MUST have a fresh key proof.

+##  TLS Requirements

+Implementations MUST follow [@!BCP195].

+Whenever TLS is used, a TLS server certificate check MUST be performed, per [@!RFC6125].

 # Implementation Considerations

 ## Claim-based Binding of the Credential to the End-User possessing the Credential {#claim-based-binding}